Your San Antonio Relocation Guide

 Yes—and many relocation clients do just that.
 With today’s technology, it’s possible to handle everything remotely: FaceTime or video tours, digital offers and contracts, third-party inspections, and even remote closings.
 I work with many out-of-state buyers who don’t step foot in their home until move-in day.
 As your relocation specialist, I make sure every detail is handled so you can buy with confidence from anywhere in the country.

+“Absolutely the very best realtor we have EVER worked with!
 Patient, thorough, kind, knowledgeable… everything you would want in a person helping you and your family relocate.
 She took the time to talk with me, take video of areas that I couldn’t see in person because I was out of state and was the perfect sounding board for sharing ideas.
+She truly made this experience one of the best I could’ve ever imagined!
+We’re a military family relocating, and she is by far the person that I would recommend to anyone military or not.
+Tammy is the very best there is!!”

 More San Antonio Relocation Resources